Tuesday, July 27, 2010

 ~

-When I learned otherwise - that the scholarship would in effect be taken from me - I was not just deflated but utterly crushed.
+When I learned otherwise, I was not just deflated but utterly crushed.
 My mother knew I would be flattened, as perhaps only a mother could, and instead of calling me with the good tidings as planned, delivered the painful news in person.
 I still recall beating my clenched fists on the dashboard of her Honda Accord - a wholly unusual outpouring of anger, accompanied by an equally uncharacteristic display of tears.

 ~